 As another year draws to a close, Everteam is taking stock of some of the biggest information governance challenges facing our community.
-As we learned in Part One of an interview with Everteam Chief Revenue Officer JD Sillion, regulations like GDPR, CCPA, and NYDFS have changed consumer expectations, spawned new business practices, and put a premium on privacy protection.
+As we learned in Part One of an interview with Everteam Chief Revenue Officer JD Sillion (new company since 2020), regulations like GDPR, CCPA, and NYDFS have changed consumer expectations, spawned new business practices, and put a premium on privacy protection.
 However, regulatory requirements have also presented unexpected opportunities.
 In Part Two of our interview, JD reveals:

 - The differing privacy protection attitudes between Europe and the US

 - Information governance challenges European and US organizations face today